| ECMI Glossary of Water Related TermsA B C D

 detected using flame atomic absorption, no specific standard for nickel.
 Nickel

 may cause dermatitis and nasal irritation.
+Non-point source (NPS) pollution is the

 source of surface or groundwater pollution originating from diffuse areas